 2. Ask yourself why you feel what you are feeling.

 3. Keep breathing and let the answer move from your body to your mind.
 The answers can vary such as “get a nap”, “talk”, “go and socialize”, “cancel the plan”, “drink water”, “go for a change in career”, etc. If you do not discover your answer, do not worry.
+These steps will give you the required answer in the long run, and this exercise will calm you down incredibly.

 Next time you spend a stressful period in life, follow these three strategies and notice how massive positive changes happen in your life and keep you strong and calm.